Basic Advising Information

 To graduate with All College Honors you must have at least 32 credits in honors courses.
 Of the 32, at least 12 must be in 300 level or higher courses.

-- If you began as a second year student or participate in a study abroad program:
+- If you began as a second year student or participated in a study abroad program:

 To graduate with All College Honors you must have at least 28 credits in Honors courses.
 Of the 28, at least 8 must be in 300 level or higher courses.